mds70/my-first-github-repository/README.md

 OK, here is really the readme.
+One more edit at github (remote).